West Adelaide Football Club (1878–1887): Junior Association and Home Ground

+Club renames from West Torrens to West Adelaide and joins SAFA (1887)

 On 15 March 1887 the West Torrens Football Club held a meeting at the Foundry Hotel, Hindley Street in Adelaide where it decided to change the name of the club to West Adelaide and apply for inclusion in the upcoming 1887 SAFA season.

 The following office bearers were elected: Patron, Mr. C. C. Kingston; president, Mr. A. A. Fox; vice-presidents, several; and secretary and treasurer, Mr, A. Monck.

 The club was nicknamed “The Butchers” because some of the team's players were slaughtermen and the club played matches near the West Park slaughterhouse situated behind the Adelaide Gaol.

 Team colours for the SAFA 1887 season were red, white and blue.
 Initially the team wore red and in 1881 red and white.